In his new memoir, Barack Obama writes of hope, despair and life at the center of a divided nation

 The book was completed in August, before Biden became president-elect.
 Nonetheless, read in the aftermath of the 2020 election, it serves as a preamble, laying out the divisions that resulted in the 2016 election of Donald Trump and the pitfalls that Biden is bound to encounter in office.

-Obama recounts the difficulty of dealing with Mitch McConnell, the top Senate Republican then and now.
-Obama writes that Biden told him how McConnell had blocked one of his bills.
-When Biden tried to explain the bill’s merits, McConnell responded, “You must be under the mistaken impression that I care,” Obama writes, recounting the Kentucky senator’s “shamelessness” and “dispassionate pursuit of power.”
+Obama recounts the difficulty of dealing with Mitch McConnell (Ky.), the top Senate Republican then and now.
+Obama writes that Biden told him of how McConnell had blocked one of his bills.
+When Biden tried to explain the bill’s merits, McConnell responded, “You must be under the mistaken impression that I care,” Obama writes, recounting McConnell’s “shamelessness” and “dispassionate pursuit of power.”

 Obama came into office vowing to work with Republicans, but he tells with increasing fury and frustration how the opposition party was just that — almost always in opposition.
 He recounts spending countless hours seeking to woo Republicans to support his health-care plan.